Generic name: Ferrous Sulfate Drops [ FER-us-SUL-fate ]

 If OVERDOSE is suspected:

-- If your symptoms do not improve or if they become worse, check with your doctor.
+- If your symptoms or health problems do not get better or if they become worse, call your doctor.

 More about ferrous sulfate

-- Ferrous Sulfate
+- Ferrous Sulfate Capsules and Tablets

-- Ferrous sulfate liquid
+- Ferrous Sulfate Liquid